isomerpages/nlb-biblioasia/articles-archive/features/_posts/2016-01-31-post-The Pulse of Malayan Literature .md

 sheaves of lallang and is framed by clouds, birds and a rainbow.
 It contains 12 poems on various topics written in a variety of styles and forms, ranging from free verse to rhymed metrical stanzas.4

-From a literary perspective, Pulse is the earliest attempt by a writer to avoid the imitation of English verse, and to create a new and authentic literary voice.
+From a literary perspective, Pulse is the earliest attempt by a writer to avoid the imitation of English verse, and to create a new and authentic literary voice.
 The sense of place in Wang’s poems is distinctly Malayan for the most part, for example in the poem “Three Faces of Night” he writes:

 The crowds wait their share of the steaming fun

 At the kuey-teow stalls of the kerosene glare;…5

-In “Pulse”, the imagery and aesthetics draw references from English, Malay, Chinese and Malayan culture:
+In “Pulse”, the imagery and aesthetics draw references from English, Malay, Chinese and Malayan culture:

-Trouser-wearing women
+Trouser-wearing women <br>
-Wor m among s ar is, s arongs
+Worm among saris, sarongs <br>
-colourfully checked;
+colourfully checked; <br>
-Baju biru full of tailings,
+Baju biru full of tailings, <br>
 And sams unhooked at the neck;…6

-Wang also uses a mix of English and
-Malay in his poems.
-This is seen in the poem
+Wang also uses a mix of English and Malay in his poems.
+This is seen in the poem “Ahmad”:

-“Ahmad”:
-Allah has been kind;
+Allah has been kind; <br>
-Orang puteh has been kind.
+Orang puteh has been kind. <br>
-Only yesterday his brother said,
+Only yesterday his brother said, <br>
 “Can get lagi satu wife lah!”7